 Instructions

-- Season chicken (either whole or cut into bite-sized pieces) or tofu ( filets or cubes) generously with salt, pepper and a little sprinkling of garam masala.
-Heat oil in a skillet and sear well, until golden and crispy and set aside.
-(You will continue cooking the chicken all the way through in the Indian Butter Sauce.)
+- Season chicken (either whole or cut into bite-sized pieces) with salt, pepper and garam masala.
+Heat ghee over medium heat in a large skillet or dutch oven, add chicken and brown the chicken until golden and set aside.
+No need to cook through.

-- Sprinkle with fresh cilantro if you like.
+- Sprinkle with fresh cilantro and serve with basmati rice or naan.

 Notes